Blogs & Articles

 This article highlights the primary ways in which enterprise Accounts Payable (AP) teams are being targeted by criminals through payments and invoicing fraud attempts in 2022.
 After reviewing the most common forms of fraud being perpetrated against AP teams today, the article concludes by highlighting five of the leading tools and strategies that enterprises can adopt to help their AP teams prevent and detect fraud.

-AP Teams Are on the Front Lines of Defense Against Numerous Forms of Fraud
+AP Teams Are On the Front Lines of Defense Against Numerous Forms of Fraud

 Given the absurdly high volume of fraudulent payment and invoicing schemes that are being perpetrated against the corporate environment in 2022, it’s safe to say that virtually every financial department within a modern enterprise faces its fair share of security threats.